liamma06/SuperMario-Brawlstars/README.md

 java -jar ./SuperMarioBrawlStars.jar
 ```

+#### 4. Tutorial:
 Before connecting, if you want to play the tutorial press the tutorial button on the menu screen, which is only available on single-player modes.

+#### 5. Multiplayer Mode:
-4. Racing against friends is available for multi-player once the user connects to a network server (via socket programming) using the "connect" button.
+Racing against friends is available for multi-player once the user connects to a network server (via socket programming) using the "connect" button.

-5. If you want to host, enter a username and port number in the designated fields then press connect
+If you want to host, enter a username and port number in the designated fields then press connect

-6. If you want to connect to the host as a client, enter a username and the host's IP address and port number; then press connect.
+If you want to connect to the host as a client, enter a username and the host's IP address and port number; then press connect.

 7. As the host, press the back button then the play button